device42/carbonite-migrate/README.md

     seconds.

-4. Once the job completes and the job fails over (successfully completes), the script will mark the old device as not in service
+4. Once the job completes and the job fails over (successfully completes), the script will mark the old device as not in service.

     ![](https://i.imgur.com/4LLMFCE.png)